rsdoiel/antenna/archives/2025/home_2025.23.md

 ---

 ## Are Pistachios Healthy?
-Yes, and Here’s Why They’re a Smart Snack
+Here’s Why They’re a Smart Snack

 date: 2025-06-11, from: California Grown

-<p>The answer is yes — are pistachios healthy?
+<p>If you are asking — are pistachios healthy?
 Absolutely.
 Pistachios are definitely a healthy food choice.
 Let’s take a closer look at the many nutrition and health benefits of this powerful and appealing little nut.
 Are Pistachios Healthy for Plant-Based Protein?
 A 1-ounce serving of pistachios, about 49 nuts, contains 6 grams of high-quality, complete [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/are-pistachios-healthy/" data-wpel-link="internal" target="_self">Are Pistachios Healthy?
-Yes, and Here’s Why They’re a Smart Snack</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>
+Here&#8217;s Why They&#8217;re a Smart Snack</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>

 <br>